 When done right, you can start your day right with nutritionally balanced, filling, healthy smoothie that combines good levels of fiber, healthy fats, protein, carbs and a variety of vitamins and nutrients.
 It’s easy to make the mistake of chucking some ingredients into a blender and ending up with a high-calorie, nutritionally unbalanced meal – so following a smoothie-making guide with rough ratios, is a great way to go.

-- How to make a smoothie without a blender?
-While this is possible, it will also limit what ingredients you’re able to use as they’ll need to be soft/mushy such as berries and banana so you can mash them with a fork then add to a tumbler and shake with yogurt/milk, etc.
+While this is possible, it will also limit what ingredients you’re able to use as they’ll need to be soft/mushy such as berries and banana so you can mash them with a fork then add to a tumbler and shake with yogurt/milk, etc. You can also use an immersion blender.

 Top Tips To Smoothie Making